-Sandwell Talking News (STN) is a weekly audio newspaper aimed at people in Sandwell with visual impairments.
-It contains articles from the Sandwell Express and Star along with information about equipment, technology, social and cultural activities.
-It’s recorded and produced in Sandwell by volunteers.
-We add the new edition to the web page on Saturdays.
+Sandwell Talking News (STN) is a weekly audio newspaper for blind and visually impaired people in and around Sandwell.
+It contains stories from the Sandwell Express and Star (with their kind permission) along with information about equipment, technology, social and cultural activities.
+It’s produced and recorded by volunteers.
+We add the new edition to the web page on Saturdays, sometimes a bit earlier.

 This week’s STN and recent editions